 A prosthesis is any artificial device used to replace a body part.
 For many people, the first type of prosthesis that probably pops into their mind is one for a missing leg or arm.
 However, there are other types of prosthesis available.
 When a male is either born without a testicle or must have one removed because of an injury or disease, a testicular prosthesis can be used to fill in the empty space in the scrotum.
 The scrotum is the sac that holds the testicles.

 A prosthesis is used only to improve appearance and calm psychological fears.
 It doesn’t have any functions of a real testicle.
 More often than not, requests for a testicular prosthesis come from men who are born with a testicle and later lose it, rather than someone who's always been missing a testicle.

 Testicular prostheses have been in use since the 1940s.
-In the past they were made of a variety of materials.
-Now, however, they are mainly made of silicone rubber filled with either silicone gel or saline (salt water).
-A testicular prosthesis will have the weight, shape, and feel of a normal testicle and will be available in different sizes so that a good match is made to the patient’s body.
+In the past, they were made of a variety of materials.
+Now, they are mainly made of silicone rubber and are filled with either silicone gel or saline (salt water).
+A testicular prosthesis will have the weight, shape and feel similar to a normal testicle.
+It’s also available in different sizes so that a good match can be made to your body.

 The ideal testicular prosthesis should: